The Superior Court decision in Wood v. David Mitchell et al. makes two points relevant to s. 7 analyses.

 The Master recognized that Mr. Wood’s lawyers’ observations and views about Mr. Wood’s capacity were properly factors in the calculus.
 She rightly notes that this would not make the lawyers’ entire file producible per se.
 But, rather than delimiting the relevant portions of the file, she went straight to privilege and then held that the only producible document in the lawyers’ file would be medical evidence in the form of a formal capacity assessment, if any.

 In my respectful view, the Master erred by failing to continue her analysis of relevancy.
 She found that the lawyers’ view was a relevant factor and then simply dismissed the request for the entire file.
 Mr. Veel argues that there may be many things in the file that might be relevant and not privileged.
 For example, if the lawyer wrote to third parties and discussed Mr. Wood’s capacity, the letter would be relevant and could not be privileged.
 Moreover, if the lawyer took a note of his observations of Mr. Wood’s physical, cognitive, or emotional state those could be facts relevant to capacity without being privileged communications.

 Second, when assessing whether a plaintiff is represented by a litigation guardian, the question is not merely whether the plaintiff’s litigation guardian has announced him or herself to the defendants:

-Ms. McFarlane argues that under of the , defendants have the opportunity to move to appoint a litigation guardian for a reluctant plaintiff so there is no risk of an unlimited extension of the limitation period.
+Ms. McFarlane argues that under s.
+9 of the Limitations Act, 2002, defendants have the opportunity to move to appoint a litigation guardian for a reluctant plaintiff so there is no risk of an unlimited extension of the limitation period.
 That may be correct.
 But it appears to also have been the case in Azzeh had it been argued.
 That may be one of many open questions to be resolved.